 By Anthony Davies and James Harrigan

-Davies is an associate professor of Economics at Duquesne University in Pittsburgh.
-Harrigan is the director of Academic Programs at Strata in Logan, Utah.
+Antony Davies is associate professor of economics at Duquesne University in Pittsburgh.
+James R. Harrigan is director of academic programs at Strata in Logan, Utah.

 At Strata, we understand the power of ideas and encourage individual development through writing and creative expression.
 The ideas, stories, and opinions expressed in this op-ed are the author’s and do not necessarily represent the views of Strata.